RTEMS/rtems-docs/posix-users/input_and_output.rst

 **DESCRIPTION:**

+The ``lio_listio()`` function allows for the simultaneous initiation of multiple asynchronous I/O operations.

+Each operation is described by an ``aiocb`` structure in the array ``list``.

+The ``mode`` parameter determines whether the operations are submitted simultaneously or sequentially.

 **NOTES:**

-This routine is not currently supported by RTEMS but could be in a future version.
+This routine is not currently supported by RTEMS.

 .. _aio_error: